FIN-032: Collecting, Reporting, and Remitting Virginia Sales Tax

 - Transportation charges separately stated.

-The department or activity head completes the sales tax worksheet (ST-9a) and submits it to Accounting Services on a monthly basis, whether or not there are sales for a month.
-These worksheets must be submitted no later than the tenth day of the month following the month covered by the worksheet.
-A copy must be retained in the department.
+The department or activity head completes the electronic ST-9 sales tax worksheet and submits it to Financial Reporting and Operations on a monthly basis, even if there have been no sales for that month.
+The ST-9 must be submitted no later than the sixth day of the month following the month covered by the worksheet.
+A copy must be retained in the department, together with the purchaser sales tax exemption certificates, if any, relating to such sales.

-Accounting Services aggregates University sales tax receipts and electronically remits them to the Virginia Department of Taxation with full payment.
+Financial Reporting and Operations aggregates University sales tax receipts and electronically remits them to the appropriate tax authorities, including the Virginia Department of Taxation with full payment.
 The expense is charged to the respective departmental revenue accounts to recover the tax payments made on their behalf.

 The department or activity head is responsible for:

-- collecting sales tax when a sale in his/her area is subject to the Virginia sales tax;
+- collecting sales tax when a sale in his/her area is subject to sales tax; and

-- completing the sales tax worksheet (ST-9a); and
+- monthly Virginia sales data by completing the electronic sales tax worksheet; and